Payment Terms for Contractors in Australia: Key Points

 Suggested Read: Employee Misclassification Guide- The Key to Avoiding Hefty Penalties

-Contractor payment schedule in Australia: Risks and Benefits
+Contractor payment schedule in Australia

-1. Prepayment
+1. Prepayment (Advance Payments)

 2. Payment Upon Delivery